usask-rc/radiam-hubzero/README.md

     - Status = published
     - Access = public

+### Plugin Configuration

+The plugin is installed and available to administrators after running the migration above.
+There is nothing to config for the plugin.

 ## Viewing

 As a regular HubZero user, navigate to your dashboard.
 Add the Radiam module in your dashboard.

 ## Removal

+### Component Removal

 Remove the database tables and entension entries: